DUNE-DAQ/nanorc/docs/FAQ.md

                     RuntimeError: Cannot create a response listener!!
            ERROR    json0 went to error!                                                     statefulnode.py:225
 ```
-In this case, you're probably running on the NP04 cluster.
+In this case, you're probably running on the NP04 cluster and you have enabled the web proxy.
 If so, you can quit nanorc, and run:
 ```bash
 source ~np04daq/bin/web_proxy.sh -u
 ```